 Frederick Douglass Playground

 Douglass continued to use writing as a way of spreading abolitionist messages.
 In 1847, he served as publisher for the abolitionist periodical North Star.
 Eight years later, he completed his second biography entitled My Bondage and My Freedom.
 During the 1850s, Douglass supported John Brown’s raid at Harper’s Ferry, Virginia, and backed Abraham Lincoln’s presidential bid.
-In 1872 he moved to Washington, D.C., where he lived with his wife until her death ten years later.
+In 1872, he moved to Washington, D.C., where he lived with his wife until her death ten years later.
 That same year, Douglass controversially married a white woman named Helen Pitts.
 Douglass completed his final work, The Life and Times of Frederick Douglass in 1892.
+He died shortly after returning home from a meeting of the National Council of Women in Washington, D.C, in 1895.